veithly/spoon-core/doc/cli.md

 ### Example: Custom Search Agent Configuration

-Here's how to configure a custom search agent with MCP integration:
+Here's how to configure a custom search agent with MCP integration (stdio-based):

 ```json
 {